Vizzuality/devismos/_docs/backenders/how-we-work/index.md

 We test and deploy most of our code via CI/CD pipelines.
 We may run key tests via git hooks.

-We use Docker and Docker Compose for development environments.
+We may use Docker and Docker Compose for development environments.

 We run most of our projects on a range of cloud services typically either on the AWS or GCP platforms.

 We typically take care of database design, operations and performance.
-We work with relational databases (mostly PostgreSQL), NoSQL (mostly MongoDB and ElasticSearch), and other data systems such as Redis.
+We work with relational databases (mostly PostgreSQL), NoSQL (mostly MongoDB), and other data stores such as Redis.

 Most of our projects are relatively data-intensive, so we expect all team members to have or develop a strong command of advanced data management